Ruben Mendoza: Exhibitions

 Mendoza's teams played various touring European club teams, winning more than they lost.
-For example, in 1951 Eintracht Frankfurt toured the U.S. They racked up a record of 6–2 with the only losses coming from Zenthoefers and fellow European club Celtic.
-In 1955, Nürnberg toured the U.S., running to a 5-1-1 record.
+For example, in 1951 Eintracht Frankfurt toured the U.S. They racked up a record of 6–2 with the only losses coming from Zenthoefers and Scottish club Celtic.
+In 1955, Nürnberg toured the U.S., running to a 5–1–1 record.
 This time Kutis, led by Mendoza, was the only U.S. team to defeat the German club, the tie coming from English club Sunderland.
 Finally, in 1956 Schwaben Augsburg toured the U.S., finishing 5–1.
 The only loss coming again from Kutis.

+International career

-National team
+Senior team

 Mendoza earned four caps with the U.S. national team between 1954 and 1959, scoring two goals.
 While this number does not seem impressive by today's standards, it must be recalled that these caps were earned during an era when the U.S. National Team did not play very frequently.
-He earned his first cap in an April 4, 1954 World Cup qualifier victory over Haiti in Port-au-Prince, Haiti.
+He earned his first cap in an April 4, 1954, World Cup qualifier victory over Haiti in Port-au-Prince, Haiti.
 Mendoza scored the second U.S. goal in the thirty-first minute.
 Mendoza did not play again for the U.S. for two more years.
-His second game with the national team did not go as well as the first, as the U.S. was crushed 7–2 by Mexico in an April 28, 1957 World Cup qualifying match.
+His second game with the national team did not go as well as the first, as the U.S. was crushed 7–2 by Mexico in an April 28, 1957, World Cup qualifying match.
 Six weeks later, the U.S. hosted Canada in a World Cup qualifying game.
 While the score was closer than the Mexico game, the U.S. still lost, 3-2 despite a goal from Mendoza.
 Two weeks later, the U.S. was officially out of the 1958 FIFA World Cup when Canada again defeated the U.S. 5–1.
 This was the last game played by Mendoza.